rbanks54/rbanks54.github.io/_posts/2017-11-14-docker-and-cli-utilities.md

 Creating a cmd file just to wrap the `npm run` command may feel like overkill, but a number of code editors that have the ability to call webpack assume it is available as a command.
 The cmd file helps in those situations.
 For me, it's when I use Visual Studio's Web Essentials Task Runner.
 ![dockerised webpack inside visual studio](/assets/images/2017-11/webpack_and_vs.jpg)

 The _only_ downside of this approach is that the file watcher in the container doesn't detect changes, so I need to manually trigger the rebuild rather than letting the file watcher kick things off for me.
-It's a minor annoyance but not a big deal for me, personally, but you might not like it.
+It's a minor annoyance and not a big deal for me, personally, but you might not like it.

-_Technical aside:_ The file system watcher should work once the new Linux Containers on Windows (LCOW) feature matures a bit more.
-It's currently an experimental feature in Docker foor Windows and at the time of writing there's a bug with permissions/chmod in LinuxKit that stops npm installing dependencies properly which means I can't get it working just yet.
+_Technical aside: The file system watcher should work once the new Linux Containers on Windows (LCOW) feature matures a bit more.
+It's currently an experimental feature in Docker for Windows and at the time of writing there's a bug with permissions/chmod in LinuxKit that stops npm installing dependencies properly, blocking me from making it work._

 Long story, short?
-I'll continue to look for ways to run command line utilities via containers, and even in more complex use cases like a javascript build chain, it's not hard to get things working with minimal effort.
+I'll continue to look for ways to run command line utilities via containers, especially as the more complex use cases like a javascript build chain are achievable with minimal effort.